 Admission Requirements Tabs

 Statistics and probability are vital to many fields, so the demand for well-trained statisticians is strong.
-Thousands of statisticians work in medicine, engineering, law, public policy making, marketing, manufacturing, engineering, agriculture, varied social and natural sciences, and numerous other areas.
+Statisticians work in medicine, engineering, law, public policy making, marketing, manufacturing, engineering, agriculture, varied social and natural sciences, and numerous other areas.

 To learn more about job opportunities, see Careers in Statistics on the American Statistical Association website.